-AUTOMATIC Select AUTOMATIC. & Position by traversing to display value zero.
+AUTOMATIC Select AUTOMATIC.
+Position by traversing to display value zero.
 The display automatically shows the next program block as soon as you have moved to the displayed position.
 The positioning aid automatically switches to the coordinate axis of the new block.
-NEXT Block Call the next program block by pre essing NEXT BLOCK.
-Function Soft key/Key Start with the (this key is ava block before the current block ailable prior to running a program).
-0 Start with the key is availabl block after the current block (this le prior to running a program).
-0 Enter into the prior to runnir tool data (this key is available ng a program).
-TOOL TABLE Used in either mode.
-Used o patterns.
-Pres hole pattern.
-SINGLE BLOCK or AUTOMATIC only during execution of hole as to advance to the next hole in a NEXT HOLE Used in either mode.
-Used o SINGLE BLOCK or AUTOMATIC PREVIOUS HOLE mode.
-Used only during execution of hole patterns.
-Press to step back to the previous hole in a hole pattern.
-HOLE Used in either SINGLE BLOCK or AUTOMAT mode.
+NEXT Block Call the next program block by pressing NEXT BLOCK .
+Function Soft key/Key Start with the e block before the current block ailable prior to running a program). block after the current block (this le prior to running a program). e tool data (this key is available TOOL ng a program).
+TABLE mode.
+Used o r SINGLE BLOCK or AUTOMATIC only during execution of hole ss to advance to the next hole in a mode.
+Used r SINGLE BLOCK or AUTOMATIC only during execution of hole ss to step back to the previous pattern.

+Used in either SINGLE BLOCK or AUTOMATIC mode.
 Used only during execution of pocket patterns.
-Press to advance to the next step in pocket pattern.
-IC NEXT STEP Used in SINGLE BLOCK or AUTOMATIC mod for the operator to advance manually to the next block within a program. de NEXT Block Press to abort the AUTOMATIC or SINGLE BLOCK mode and return to the previous screen.
+Press to advance to the next step in a pocket pattern.
+NEXT STEP Used in SINGLE BLOCK or AUTOMATIC mode for the operator to advance manually to the next block within a program.
+NEXT Block Press to abort the AUTOMATIC or SINGLE BLOCK mode and return to the previous screen.
 END